noir-lang/noir/docs/docs/developers/tutorials/writing_dapp/contract_deployment.md

 ## Compile your contract

 We'll now use `aztec-nargo` to [compile](../../contracts/compiling_contracts/how_to_compile_contract.md) our project.
-If you haven't installed aztec-nargo and aztec-cli already, it comes with the sandbox, so you can install it via the [Sandbox install command](../../sandbox/references/sandbox-reference.md#installation).
+If you haven't installed aztec-nargo already, it comes with the sandbox, so you can install it via the [Sandbox install command](../../sandbox/references/sandbox-reference.md#installation).

 Now run the following from your contract folder (containing Nargo.toml):